carlosperate/awesome-microbit/README.md

 - [Debugging the micro:bit with pyOCD and GDB](https://os.mbed.com/docs/mbed-os/latest/debug-test/debug-microbit.html) - Shows how to debug a micro:bit program using PyOCD and GDB.
 - [Exploring the BBC micro:bit Software Stack](https://mattwarren.org/2017/11/28/Exploring-the-BBC-microbit-Software-Stack/) - What’s in it, what it does and how it all fits together.
 - [Building the 1,000 BBC micro:bit Display](https://www.kitronik.co.uk/blog/building-the-bbc-microbit-matrix-display/) - Building a screen to show images from a thousand BBC micro:bits.
-- [micro:bit Radio Packets](https://ukbaz.github.io/howto/ubit_radio.html) - Explanation of the MakeCode radio packet specification (built on top of the micro:bit runtime specification) and how to communicate between MakeCode and MicroPython programs via radio.
+- [micro:bit Radio Packets](https://ukbaz.github.io/howto/ubit_radio.html) - Explanation of the MakeCode radio packet specification (built on top of the micro:bit DAL spec) and how to communicate between MakeCode and MicroPython programs via radio.
 - [Synchronized Music on micro:bits](https://blog.flowblok.id.au/2018-02/synchronized-music-on-microbits.html) - Building a micro:bit mesh network so they can play music synchronized across a large area.
 - [Using the Built-in Sensors](https://learn.adafruit.com/micro-bit-lesson-1-using-the-built-in-sensors) - Learn how to use the micro:bit's built-in accelerometer and magnetometer.
 - [Read micro:bit data from Linux via Bluetooth (BLE)](https://github.com/alcir/microbit-ble) - Random notes and examples about micro:bit BLE and Linux.